Naoghuman/lib-preferences/README.md

 ---

-* In the section [Examples](#Examples) you can see different examples to put and get in the custom file `Preferences.properties`.
+* In the section [Examples](#Examples) you can see different examples to put and get simple data in the your custom file `Preferences.properties`.
 * In the section [Api](#Api) you can see the main point(s) to access the functionality in this library.
 * For additional information see the [JavaDoc] in the library itself.